 How to build an easy pegboard shelf?

-Just like any DIY project, we love we you can reuse supplies you already have.
+Just like any DIY project, we love that you can reuse supplies you already have.
 These simple shelves were exactly that type of project!

 *A note about pegboard shelf brackets: My guess is that you could use a doll rod to also create these shelves.
 But we just purchase them because you can purchase the brackets in a variety of sizes and the 6″ ones cost under $1.